learn-co-curriculum/binary-and-hexadecimal/README.md

   Once you've opened a file, every tab you see is the Text Editor that allows you to edit the contents of the file.
 This is where we do our programming and write our code.
 You open the files you want to edit in a tab in the text editor and can write code and save the file.
 Each tab gets the name of the file you are editing.

-  <h1>If you've clicked on <code>edit-me.txt</code> as described in how to open a file, you should see a tab now with the title <code>edit-me.txt</code>.
+  <strong>If you've clicked on <code>edit-me.txt</code> as described in how to open a file, you should see a tab now with the title <code>edit-me.txt</code>.
 The file is totally empty.
 Go ahead and write anything in the file, <code>Hello World!</code>, your name, anything.
-To pass this lab all you need to do is not have a blank <code>edit-me.txt</code> file.</h1>
+To pass this lab all you need to do is not have a blank <code>edit-me.txt</code> file.</strong>

   <img src="//learn-co-videos.s3.amazonaws.com/learn-co-orientation/editing-a-file.png" style="display: block"/>